Daisy wheel printing: History

-In 1889 Arthur Irving Jacobs patented a daisy wheel design (U.S. Patent 409,289) that was used on the Victor index typewriter.
+In 1889 Arthur Irving Jacobs patented a daisy wheel design that was used on the Victor index typewriter.

-A. H. Reiber of Teletype Corporation received U.S. Patent 2,146,380 in 1939 for a daisy wheel printer.
+A. H. Reiber of Teletype Corporation received in 1939 a patent for a daisy wheel printer.

 In 1970 a team at Diablo Systems led by engineer Dr Andrew Gabor developed the first commercially successful daisy wheel printer, a device that was faster and more flexible than IBM's Selectric devices, being capable of 30 cps (characters per second), whereas the Selectric operated at 13.4 cps.
-Dr Andrew Gabor was issued two patents for the invention U.S. Patents 3,954,163 and 3,663,880.
+Andrew Gabor was issued two patents for the invention.

 Xerox acquired Diablo that same year.
 Xerox's Office Product Division had already been buying Diablo printers for its Redactron text editors.
 After 7 years trying to make Diablo profitable, the OPD focused on developing and selling the Diablo 630 which was mostly bought by companies such as Digital Equipment Corporation.
 The Diablo 630 could produce letter quality output as good as that produced by an IBM Selectric or Selectric-based printer, but at lower cost and double the speed.
 A further advantage was that it supported the entire ASCII printing character set.
 Its servo-controlled carriage also permitted the use of proportional spaced fonts, where characters occupy a different amount of horizontal space according to their width.

 The Diablo 630 was so successful that virtually all later daisy wheel printers, as well as many dot matrix printers and even the original Apple Laserwriter either copied its command set or could emulate it.
 Daisy wheel printers from Diablo and Qume were the dominant high-end output technology for computer and office automation applications by 1980, though high speed non-impact techniques were already entering the market (e.g. IBM 6640 inkjet, Xerox 2700 and IBM 6670 laser).
 From 1981 onwards the IBM PC's introduction of "Code page 437" with 254 printable glyphs (including 40 shapes specifically for drawing forms), and development of Xerox Star-influenced environments such as the Macintosh, GEM and Windows made bit-mapped approaches more desirable, driving cost reductions for laser printing and higher resolution for impact dot matrix printing.

-Xerox later adapted Diablo's daisy wheel technology into a typewriter that sold for less than $50.
-An automated factory was built near Dallas that took less than 30 minutes to assemble a Xerox typewriter.
-The Xerox typewriter was well received but never achieved the projected sales numbers due to the advent of the PC and word processing software.
-The typewriter was later modified to be compatible with PCs but the engineering which made it a low cost device reduced its flexibility.
+Xerox later adapted Diablo's daisy wheel technology into a typewriter that sold for less than $500.
+An automated factory was built near Dallas that could assemble a Xerox typewriter in less than 30 minutes.
+Although the Xerox typewriter was well received, it never achieved the projected sales numbers due to the advent of the PC and word processing software.
+The typewriter was later modified to be compatible with PCs but its low-cost engineering reduced its flexibility.
 By the mid-1980s daisy wheel technology was rapidly becoming obsolete due to the growing spread of affordable laser and inkjet machines, and daisy wheel machines soon disappeared except for the small remaining typewriter market.